-Notable Boston commercial real estate neighborhoods include the Back Bay, North End Boston, and South Boston office space submarkets.
-With a metropolitan population of nearly 2 million people, Boston is the largest city in New England and is seeing major demand for office space throughout the entire region.
+Notable Boston commercial real estate neighborhoods include the Back Bay, Charlestown, and South Boston office space submarkets.
+With a metropolitan population of nearly 2 million people, it's the largest city in New England and is seeing major demand for office space throughout the entire region.

-As of mid-2017, the Greater Boston office market encompasses over 74 million square feet of existing office space in properties larger than 50,000 square feet.
-Boston's reputation as the intellectual and medical center of New England continues to create demand for white collar office employment in the education, bio-technology, education, and financial services sectors and also has a powerful impact on the Boston commercial real estate market.
+As of mid-2017, the Greater Boston market encompasses over 74 million square feet of existing office space in properties larger than 50,000 square feet.
+The city's reputation as the intellectual and medical center of New England continues to drive employment in the education, biotechnology, education, and financial services sectors and also has a powerful impact on the local commercial real estate market.

 Boston, MA Office Inventory Description